lluisgomez/TextProposals/evaluation/README.md

 eval_ICDAR
 ```

-This code is credited to Piotr Dollar and comes from his EdgeBoxes repository: https://github.com/pdollar/edges
+This matlab code is credited to Piotr Dollar and comes from his EdgeBoxes repository: https://github.com/pdollar/edges

 Please cite his publication on Object Proposals if you make use of this evaluation framework:
 ```